rueckstiess/mtools/README.md

 Sometimes, this isn't possible or practical, for example if the output you want to plot comes from a preprocessing pipe, for example created with grep or mlogfilter.
-Or you want to use different parameters (`--group` or `--no-duration`) for different plots.
+Or you want to use different parameters (`--group` or `--type`) for different plots.
 In these cases, you can create overlays with the `--overlay` option.
 A plot will be temporarily stored on disk (under `~/.mtools/mplotqueries/overlays)`, instead of plotted.
 You can add as many overlays as you like.
 The first call without the `--overlay` option will additionally plot all existing overlays.
 To remove overlays, run mplotqueries with `--reset`.

-###### Events Without Duration
+###### Different types of plots
-Normal usage would plot the duration of each logline as a point in a 2D coordinate system, where the x-axis is the time of the event, and the y-axis is the duration it took.
-If the flag `--no-duration` is given, mplotqueries plots all events as vertical lines at their respective time, ignoring the duration of the event.
-This is most useful together with overlays, to not only plot the timed events in a logfile but also events without duration like replica set status changes (PRIMARY, SECONDARY, etc) or assertions or other noticable events.
-Use mlogfilter or grep to narrow down the number of lines before using `--no-duration`.
+By default, mplotqueries uses a "duration" plot, that plots the duration of each logline as a point in a 2D coordinate system, where the x-axis is the time of the event, and the y-axis is the duration it took.
+With the parameter `--type`, a different plot type can be chosen.
+Currently, there are 3 basic types:
+"duration", "event" and "range".
+The "event" plot will plot each log line as a vertical line on the x-axis.
+Use `mlogfilter` or `grep` to extract the events from the log file that are of interest.
+Range plots will plot a horizontal bar from the datetime of the first line to the datetime of the last line.
+This plot type is useful to show time periods or ranges.
+As an example, you could compare the coverage and overlap of several log files.

+Apart from these three basic plot types, it is easy to create new plot types that derive from any of the basic ones.
+Currently, there is one derived plot type, called `rsstate`.
+This plot type is a special type of event plot, that specifically looks at the replica set state changes (PRIMARY, SECONDARY, ...) and plots them as vertical lines.

 ###### Usage
     mplotqueries filename [filename ...] [-h] [--ns [NS [NS ...]]] [--exclude-ns [NS [NS ...]]]